Claremont (WA)

 Claremont lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, the Claremont (WA) (SA2) is projected to grow by an additional 2,163 persons, reflecting a total increase of 19.9% over the 17-year period.
-This projection is based on aggregated SA2-level projections and indicates an above median population growth trend for statistical areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for statistical areas across the nation.
+Claremont (WA) is expected to grow by 2,163 persons to reach a total of 12,789 residents by 2041, reflecting an increase of 19.9% over the 17-year period.

 Frequently Asked Questions - Population